We offer the following types of martial arts:

 When Ben was 6 years old he asked to start karate.
 Thinking it would be good for his self confidence Erin enrolled him at Black Bear Dojo, just a few miles up the road from her house.
 Having tried karate as a child and wanting to give it a second chance, Erin decided to become a student as well.
 Erin has now been practicing Reihokan Shorin-Ryu karate for almost 6 years.

 Erin has been teaching at Black Bear Dojo since 2013 when she received her Shodan in karatedo.
 Having an extensive background, especially in teaching children, Erin has become the primary teacher for both children's classes, Tigers and Lions, and is assistant teacher with the STORM and Adults classes.
 She also is the assistant teacher in Kobudo.
 Erin continues to support her training both in the dojo as a student and participating in seminars around the world.
 Most recently she was asked to demonstrate with Spear Sensei in the famous Okinawan Budokan in Naha and was part of the Guinness Book of World Records Karate Kata Event.
-She has visited Okinawa 4 times to train with Hanshi Naonobu Ahagon.
+She has visited Okinawa over 8 times to train with Hanshi Naonobu Ahagon.
 Erin is one of the few students that has tested in Okinawa in front of Ahagon Hanshi.